lionelmace/ibmcloud-labs/labs/Lab API - Manage your APIs with API Connect/README.md

 + How to test an API
 + How to publish an API to Bluemix
 + How to sucribe to an API previously published
++ How to invoke an API from Mobile Application

 # Pre-Requisites